Jomsvikings: Curmsun Disc

 A golden disc bearing the name of Harald Bluetooth and Jomsvikings stronghold seat Jomsborg was re-discovered in Sweden in autumn 2014.
 The disc, also called the Curmsun Disc, is made of high gold content and has a weight of 25.23 grams.
 On the obverse there is a Latin inscription and on the reverse there is a Latin cross with four dots surrounded by an octagonal ridge.
 The inscription reads: "+ARALD CVRMSVN+REX AD TANER+SCON+JVMN+CIV ALDIN+" and translates as "Harald Gormsson king of Danes, Scania, Jomsborg, diocese of Aldinburg".

-It is assumed that the disc was a part of a Viking hoard found in 1841 in the Polish village Wiejkowo near the town of Wolin by Heinrich Boldt.
+It is assumed that the disc was a part of a Viking hoard found in 1841 in the Pommeranian village Wiejkowo near the town of Wolin by Heinrich Boldt.